How Do You Prepare HVAC Equipment for a Storm

 When the storm has passed, make sure the system is safe before starting it back up.
 First, confirm there are no indications of damage and clean any debris from around the equipment.
 Call Norrell Service Experts for an inspection if there is any damage or flooding to the equipment.
 Once you’ve had the system inspected by a professional, turn the equipment back on as soon as possible to help dry the home and avoid mold from getting into the unit or ductwork.

-If your system has suffered any damage, check out these recommendations on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Norrell Service Experts and learn about our Ultimate Protection Plan to help keep your heating and cooling equipment in working order all year long.
+If your system has suffered any damage, check out these recommendations on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Norrell Service Experts and learn about our membership plans to help keep your heating and cooling equipment in working order all year long.